 These ten questions will help you learn more about these promotions and how you might use them to your advantage.

 A balance transfer offer allows you to move some types of existing debt to a new credit card.
-You may also be able to transfer debt onto one of your current credit cards if you have credit available and the company extends you a balance transfer offer.
+You may also be able to transfer debt onto one of your current credit cards if you have credit available, and the company extends you a balance transfer offer.

 Credit card companies often send these promotions in the mail, or you may be able to access them directly in your online account.

-2) How can they offer 0% interest rates on transfers?
+2) How can They Offer 0% Interest Rates on Transfers?

-Most credit cards allow you to transfer balances based on your credit limit, the size of the balance you want to transfer, and the lender holding the current balance.
+Most credit cards allow you to transfer balances based on your credit limit, the size of the balance you want to move, and the lender holding the current balance.
 Internal transfers between accounts within the same company usually aren’t allowed.